Simple Building

 • For human behavior in and with spaces, such as ventilation, there's no need for (technical) replacement.

-3 Questions to Philipp Lionel Molter of studiomolter
+3 questions to Philipp Lionel Molter of studiomolter

 studiomolter is an interdisciplinary workshop dedicated to research and practice in architecture and design.
 Their design approach for our built environment is based on a profound cultural and geographical perspective.